spdegabrielle/undebatable/README.md

 # Debate
-A web forum written in Racket. **Work in progress!**
+A web forum written in Racket.

+**Work in progress!
+Breakage guaranteed!**

-Intended as a simple HN/Reddit and Feedly/Google Reader and DropBox/WeTransfer kind of hybrid.
+My intention is to make a simple hybrid of HN/Lobsters and Feedly/Google Reader and DropBox/WeTransfer.

-## Desgin
+## Design goals

 - minimal
+- fast
 - no js
+- as much SQL as possible
-- no config required
+- no configuration required
-- easy backup: all state is in a sqlite database file
+- easy backup (*all* state goes in the database, including file uploads)
-- avoid PLOP *when possible*
+- avoid PLOP when possible and convenient

-## Dependencies
+## Install

-- Racket packages
-  - sha
-  - markdown
-  - (anaphoric)
+First install [**Racket**](https://racket-lang.org), then run `./install` to fetch dependencies

-## Ideas
+## Ideas and resources

 ### Ranking
 * http://www.evanmiller.org/how-not-to-sort-by-average-rating.html